 Those seeking fuller brows are likely familiar with microblading.
-Brow microblading is a treatment where a technician tattoos eyebrows onto your face using a needle pen with nine to fifteen tiny blades, depending on the country your in.
-It takes two visits under the knife and the microblading cost are roughly $700-$1500, but the promise is that you’ll wake up with perfect eyebrows every morning for one and a half years, depending on your skin type.
+Brow microblading is a treatment where a technician tattoos eyebrows onto your face using a needle pen with nine to fifteen tiny blades, depending on the country you’re in.
+It takes two visits under the knife and the microblading cost is roughly $700-$1500, but the promise is that you’ll wake up with perfect eyebrows every morning for one and a half years, depending on your skin type.

-In microblading eyebrows unlike tattooing, the needles reach only the superficial layers of the skin while depositing pigment.
+In microblading eyebrows, unlike tattooing, the needles reach only the superficial layers of the skin while depositing pigment.
 Think of each stroke as a little paper cut because the hairlike strokes aren’t as deeply ingrained into the derma.
 Yes, it will hurt but the numbing ointment will take care of that.

 The overall effect more closely resembles the sort of brow you’d find on any given Instagram influencer with realistic-looking brow hairs that don’t wash off.